-KnowBe4’s Security Awareness Training platform offers a wide range of reports that gives insight into the effectiveness of your security awareness training program.
-Each available report in your console can be downloaded as either a CSV or PDF file, depending on the type of report.
+KnowBe4’s security awareness training console offers a wide range of reports that give insight into the effectiveness of your security awareness training program.
+Each available report in your console can be downloaded as either a CSV file or a PDF file, depending on the type of report.

-Read the guide below to learn more about the different types of reports available to you.
+Read the guide below to learn more about the different types of reports available to you, too.

-The Dashboard of your console contains your Organization’s Risk Score and Phishing reports.
+The Dashboard tab of your console contains your organization’s Risk Score and phishing reports.
 These reports provide general information about your organization’s Phish-prone Percentage at the time of the phishing campaign and your users’ actions during the campaigns.
-You can hover over the points in the table to get more details on specific phishing campaigns, how many users each test was sent to, and your users’ actions.
+You can hover over the points in the table for get more details on specific phishing campaigns, how many users each test was sent to, and your users’ actions.

 To view a more detailed report that includes additional filters, click on the See More Phishing Reports (click to view) link just above the Industry Benchmark Data header.

-The Dashboard also allows you to download a report about the emails that are reported using the Phish Alert Button.
-This report contains information on the number of times the Phish Alert Button was installed and uninstalled, the total number of emails reported, the number of simulated emails reported, and the number of non-simulated emails that have been reported.
-More information on the Dashboard, can be found here or in the Additional Resource section of this guide.
+On the Dashboard tab, you can also download a report about the emails that your users report using the Phish Alert Button (PAB).
+This report contains information on the number of times the PAB was installed and uninstalled, the total number of emails reported, the number of simulated emails reported, and the number of non-simulated emails that have been reported.
+For more information, visit our Dashboard article.

-The Campaigns subtab under the Phishing tab contains reports that are useful if you want to see when users completed an action on a phishing test (click to view).
+The Campaigns subtab under the Phishing tab contains reports that are useful if you want to see when users completed an action on a phishing test.
+If you click the phishing campaign name in the Campaigns subtab, it will lead you to the campaign’s page.
+Then, you can view the phishing campaign’s data by clicking on the Users subtab (click to view).
 Timestamps are available for the following actions: